Counseling to Enhance Women's Lives

 I use an integrative approach, drawing on various schools of therapy, best practices and lines of research to provide customized care.
 My style is positive and relationship-based.
 We'll gather information, share ideas and be curious about your process of personal development.

 What works for one person is not necessarily going to work for the next.
 My treatment and self care recommendations reflect a focus on what works for you.
 They link you with findings from a range of sources including cognitive behavioral therapy, developmental psychology, positive psychology and mindfulness practice.
+I love it when clients bring in books or show me links or videos that interest them.

 Are you stuck?
 It's so frustrating to be in a rut.
 Time passes and there you are.
 Meanwhile, you may not be the only one feeling the strain.
 Are your loved ones concerned about you as well?
 Studies show that people often wait a surprisingly long time to seek help.
 Don't let that be the case for you.
 Why wait?